Engineered Hardwood Flooring in St. Johns County Fl

 -

-Yes — engineered wood has a genuine hardwood surface layer (veneer) bonded to a stable plywood or composite core.
-You get the look and feel of real wood with added stability.
+Yes — engineered hardwood has a genuine hardwood veneer on top, bonded to a stable multi-ply core.
+You get the authentic look, feel, and grain of real wood with added dimensional stability.

 -